 Note that you can further cook caramel sauce to make a thicker filling or soft caramels, and it's likely that you could do the same with dulce de leche.

 There are several ways of making dulce de leche at home.
 Some start with cans of sweetened condensed milk, others start from milk and sugar.
 It's a delicate process to caramelize sweet milk and it takes time.
 The goal is to darken the colour of the milk to a deep mahogany, while also caramelizing the sugars and milk solids, developing the flavour, and thickening the mixture to a spreadable, thick consistency.

 Whether you start with cans of sweetened condensed milk or a combination of milk and sugar, all of these methods work fine.
 But some require constant stirring and all of them take at least an hour.

 Comparing store-bought dulce de leches

-I compared three brands of dulce de leche that were available at my local supermarket:
+You might not have a couple of hours to make dulce de leche, and that's okay!
+I compared three brands of dulce de leche that were available at my local supermarket to find the best:

 - Bonne Maman (available on Amazon), a brand from France that is known for its jams

 - Caramella (available on Amazon), from Argentina, and one I had high expectations for because of where it's made.

 - Eagle Brand, from Canada, a brand that is better known for the evaporated and sweetened condensed milks